MicrosoftDocs/ATADocs/ATPDocs/setting-atp-alerts.md

 *Applies to: Azure Advanced Threat Protection*

-# Set Azure ATP Notifications
+# Set Azure ATP notifications

-Azure ATP can notify you when it detects a suspicious activity, either by email or by using Azure ATP event forwarding and forwarding the event to your SIEM/syslog server.
-Before selecting which notifications you want to receive, you have to [set up your email server and your Syslog server](setting-syslog-email-server-settings.md).
+Azure ATP can notify you when it detects a suspicious activity or a health alert via email.

-> [!NOTE]
-> -   Email notifications include a link that takes the user directly to the suspicious activity that was detected.
-The host name portion of the link is taken from the setting of the Azure ATP workspace portal URL on the Azure ATP cloud service page.
-By default, the Azure ATP workspace portal URL is the IP address selected during the installation  of the Azure ATP cloud service.
-If you are going to configure email notifications, it is recommended to use an FQDN as the Azure ATP workspace portal URL.
-> -   Notifications are sent from the Azure ATP cloud service to either the SMTP server and the Syslog server.

-To receive notifications, set the following parameters:
+To receive notifications to a specific email address, set the following parameters:

 1. In the Azure ATP workspace portal, select the settings option on the toolbar and select **Configuration**.